howisonlab/softcite-dataset/docs/papers/dataset_description/meta_version_outline.md

         - Agreement round 2.
         - Binding TEI XML back to provenance, interdisciplinary shear there.

+Lessons learned
+    - involving non-students for pay is complicated, perhaps better to offer transfer credit.
+    - Documenting the work of annotators, including their frustrations and practices, seems a crucial source of provenance.

 3. Tensions and Reflections about creation
     - Reliability vs speed/size
         - Unclear where saturation in training/location of issues to train about, thus post-annotation curation is key.